 Evaluation of the Bristol-Myers Squibb Foundation's Together on Diabetes Initiative

-KU Work Group selected for national study of childhood obesity prevention programs
+KU Work Group engaged in national study of childhood obesity prevention programs

-The KU Work Group is a scientific partner in the National Study of Childhood Obesity Prevention Programs.
-Funded by several NIH Institutes, CDC, and the Robert Wood Johnson Foundation , this five-year study is examining what works in community-level efforts to prevent childhood obesity.
+The KU Work Group serves as a scientific partner in the National Study of Childhood Obesity Prevention Programs.
+Funded by several NIH Institutes, CDC, and the Robert Wood Johnson Foundation, this five-year study is examining what works in community-level efforts to prevent childhood obesity.
 More...